YiShan8787/ncdr_gray_extract/README.md

 # How to use

+ ## source code (recommend)

    1. modify the path in the .ini
    2. put the sample front image in the ./weather_image (default in .ini) folder
    3. use the .exe file

 # Sample image